Shelter Location (open as of 2/7/19):

 LSNC is here to help low income residents and seniors affected by the Camp Fire with civil legal issues related to housing, health care, government benefits, and the following disaster-related issues:

 - Expedited unemployment benefits for displaced workers who lived or worked in the disaster area.
 This includes workers who were self-employed.
+The last day to apply for unemployment benefits due to the Camp Fire is March 15, 2019.

 - Expanded benefits for CalWORKs recipients, including homeless assistance and immediate need payments.
 For a full list of disaster-related enhanced benefits, click here